 - Ability to easily add updates since schedules change and PowerPoint presentations aren’t always submitted on time.

 - Pricing that fit the budget and the option to sell sponsor ad placement without having to share ad revenue with the app vendor.

 “When Ellen Wagner, our Executive Director of WCET and internationally renowned expert in learning technologies, introduced us to ATIV Software and their products, we knew EventPilot was a must have for the conference,” said Raymond.
 “We chose the EventPilot Plus edition so we could integrate the speaker’s PowerPoint slides and enable attendees to take notes during the presentations or even tweet the slides and create more buzz.”

 EventPilot not only met all the requirements, but far exceeded expectations.
-The implementation was very easy consisting of simply copying the event content into a standard spreadsheet-based backend and providing the event branded imagery for the app.
-The rest was taken care of by ATIV and within a few days, the WCET app was built for testing and store submission.
-The app was available for iPhone and iPad, Android, BlackBerry, and also as a web version.
+The implementation was very easy consisting of simply copying the event content into a standard spreadsheet-based backend and providing the event branded imagery for the event app.
+The rest was taken care of by ATIV and within a few days, the WCET conference app was built for testing and store submission.
+The mobile app was available for iPhone and iPad, Android, BlackBerry, and also as a web version.
 “The amount of work I actually put into the application was minimal compared to the overall results,” said Raymond.

-Before or at the event, attendees simply downloaded the free app from the respective stores to instantly access meeting facility maps, session schedules, PowerPoint presentations, speaker bios, Twitter, and numerous other features.
+Before or at the event, attendees simply downloaded the free conference app from the respective stores to instantly access meeting facility maps, session schedules, PowerPoint presentations, speaker bios, Twitter, and numerous other features.